- Being hacked is inevitable, so it’s important to learn how to guard against breaches.

 - Mandatory breach notification disclosure became law in February 2018 in Australia.

-- Daniel Weis is a speaker at Audit Conference Australia events in March and April.
+- Daniel Weis is a keynote speaker at Business Valuation and Forensic Accounting Conference in August in Sydney.

 Ethical hacker Daniel Weis has earned his stripes as one of Australia’s most prominent security experts.
 As security specialist at Melbourne-based Kiandra IT he gets paid to expose the vulnerabilities in company and government systems.